isakpulkki/MovieRatingsApp/README.md

 | - | - |
 | admin  | admin  |

-To run the application locally you need to have Flask and PostgreSQL installed.
-Specify database URL and secret key in the [app.py](https://github.com/isakpulkki/MovieRatingsApp/blob/main/app.py).
+To run the application locally you need to have Python and PostgreSQL installed.
+Create a `.env` file in the root directory and specify the database URL and the secret key inside the file, for example as `DATABASE_URL=postgresql:///user`.
 After that run the following commands.

 ```bash
 # Create virtual environment